Entropy as a Topological Operad Derivation: Introduction

 \subsection{Background}

 To start, our work is based on a particular characterization of Shannon entropy that is compatible with an operadic viewpoint.
-Let $\Delta^n$ denote the standard $n$-topological simplex for $n\geq 0$,
+Let $\Delta^n$ denote the standard {topological $n$-simplex} for $n\geq 0$,

 where $\Delta^0$ denotes the unique probability distribution on the one-point set.
 More generally, any probability distribution $p=(p_0,\ldots,p_n)$ on an $n+1$-element set is a point in $\Delta^n$.
-Given $n+1$ probability distributions $q^i=(q^i_0,\ldots, q^i_{k_i})\in\Delta^{k_i}$ where $i=0,1,\ldots,n$, they may be composed with $p$ simultaneously to obtain a point in $\Delta^{k_0+k_1+\cdots+k_n}$ denoted by
+Given $n+1$ probability distributions $q^i=(q^i_0,\ldots, q^i_{k_i})\in\Delta^{k_i}$ where $i=0,1,\ldots,n$, they may be composed with $p$ simultaneously to obtain a point in {$\Delta^{k_0+k_1+\cdots+k_n+n}$} denoted by

 As shown in \cite{leinster2021entropy} and reviewed below, this composition of probabilities finds a natural home in the language of operads.
-What's more, it plays a key role in a well-known 1956 characterization of Shannon entropy due to Faddeev \cite{Fad}.
-A proof of a slight variation of Faddeev's result was recently given by Leinster \cite[Theorem 2.5.1]{leinster2021entropy}.
+Furthermore, it plays a key role in a well-known 1956 characterization of Shannon entropy due to {D. K.} Faddeev \cite{Fad}.
+A proof of a slight variation of Faddeev's result was recently given by Leinster \cite{leinster2021entropy}, (Theorem 2.5.1).
 That is the version we quote here.

-\begin{theorem}[Faddeev-Leinster] Let $\{F\colon \Delta^n\to\mathbb{R}\}_{n\geq 0}$ be a sequence of functions.
-The following are equivalent: \begin{enumerate}[i.] \item the functions F are continuous and satisfy
+\begin{Theorem}[Faddeev-Leinster] Let $\{F\colon \Delta^n\to\mathbb{R}\}_{n\geq 0}$ be a sequence of functions.
+The following are equivalent: \begin{enumerate} \item the functions F are continuous and satisfy

-where $n\geq 0$ and $p\in\Delta^n$ and $q^i\in\Delta^{k_i}$ with $k_1,\ldots,k_n\geq 0$; \item $F=cH$ for some $c\in\mathbb{R}.$ \end{enumerate} \end{theorem}
+where $n\geq 0$ and $p\in\Delta^n$ and $q^i\in\Delta^{k_i}$ with {$k_0$}, $k_1,\ldots,k_n\geq 0$; \item $F=cH$ for some $c\in\mathbb{R}.$ \end{enumerate} \end{Theorem}

 To make the connection with derivations, let us introduce some notation.
 Given a probability distribution $p\in\Delta^n$ let $\bar{p} \colon \mathbb{R}^{n+1}\to \mathbb{R}$ denote the function that maps a point $x=(x_0,\ldots,x_n)$ to the standard inner product $\langle p,x\rangle=\sum_{i=0}^np_ix_i$.
-Then when $F=H$ Equation (\ref{eq:Faddeev}) may be rewritten as
+Then, when $F=H$, Equation (\ref{eq:Faddeev}) may be rewritten as